hlwsmith/quickcast-script/README.md

 - `quickcast.sh twitch`
 - `quickcast.sh twitchcam`

+## TODO's

+- Actually test on twitch

+- Make position of the twitch cam (currently hard coded into lower left) configurable.

+- Finish making this TODO list.. probably will be long!

 ## The future

 First off is mostly testing, fixing the dozens of bugs and improving